benjaminion/upgrading-ethereum-book/src/book.md

 #### Run

-Finally we can simply run the Python script from above.
+Finally, we can simply run the Python script from above.
 Copy it into a file called `sizes.py` and run it as follows.

 ```bash
 (consensus-specs) > python sizes.py | jq